emilpeychev/pi_k8s_setup/README.md

 ### Conclusion

-Preping the cluster-nodes takes 3 times longer then installing the cluster.
+Prepping the cluster-nodes takes 3 times longer then installing the cluster.
 Happy Navigating!

 ### Considerations